Doing Business in Missouri: Hiring Employees

 The reporting requirements of the Federal Unemployment Tax Act (FUTA) are similar to those of Missouri unemployment tax but not identical.
 Federal unemployment tax is administered by the Internal Revenue Service.
 Contact the IRS for information on your liabilities for federal unemployment tax at irs.gov.

-The Missouri Division of Employment Security uses form MODES-2699, Report to Determine Liability Status (labor.mo.gov/DES/Forms/2699-5-AI.pdf) to determine whether an employing unit is liable for state unemployment tax.
+The Missouri Division of Employment Security uses form MODES-2699, Unemployment Tax Registration (labor.mo.gov/sites/default/files/pubs_forms/2699-5-AI.pdf) to determine whether an employing unit is liable for state unemployment tax.
 An entity that employs workers is required to complete and return this form.

 To establish liability an employing unit must meet one or more of the following criteria: